 I want your babies.

-When you get off you’re talking to a NY Arabic-Christian-Jew who is in the real estate biz and his brother in commercial real estate.
-You two start talking about how hot the market is here and he walks you like a good gentlemen to Mother Mary and Lover Magdalene.
+When you get off you’re talking to a NY Arabic-Christian-Jew who is in the real estate biz, and his brother in commercial real estate.
+You two start talking about how hot the market is here and he walks you like a good gentleman to Mother Mary and Lover Magdalene.

-While the two of you were heading in the same direction, you hear your thoughts go wild.
+While the two of you are heading in the same direction, you hear your thoughts go wild.
 Your head is pounding, screaming judgements at everything you see.
-Get me of here God!
+Get me of here, God!
 I can’t take it anymore!
 End it!
 End it!
 But on the outside you are frowning and walking with this new friend of yours.
 You believe you are being spiritually attacked.